bucs110fall2024/final-project-place-s-team/README.md

 Team Members: Ryan Place

-Project Description: I want to code a top down, RPG game where there is a player who can move freely around the screen and attack enemies while exploring the set map
+Project Description: A very simple and super straight forward game where the user is a blue box and the enemy is a red box and the player can attack the red box

 GUI Design: in assets folder